simkin-bioinformatics/AA_table_visualization/README.md

 # AA table visualization
-This pipeline is for filtering, summarizing, and visualizing amino acid changes that have occurred across a dataset.
+This pipeline is for filtering, summarizing, and visualizing amino acid changes that have occurred across a sequencing dataset, and takes amino acid tables as input.
+These amino acid tables can come from a variety of sources, including:
+ - miptools (for MIP amplicon data): github.com/bailey-lab/miptools
+ - seekdeep (for illumina amplicon data): github.com/bailey-lab/seekdeep_AA
+ - nanopore (for nanopore amplicon or whole genome data): github.com/simkin-bioinformatics/clair3-nanopore

 ## Inputs and Outputs:
 This program takes as input three tables with samples as rows,